doublesecretagency/craft-googlemaps/docs/updating-from-smart-map/README.md

 <update-message/>

-## Updating the plugin software

-From a software perspective, switching plugins is easy! **Simply install the new Google Maps plugin,** and it will automatically migrate everything it needs out of Smart Map.
+### ⬅️&nbsp; Select a topic from the left navigation

+Each subject mirrors a page from the original Smart Map documentation.
+If you are trying to determine how to update a specific feature, look for the corresponding transition page here.

 :::tip Software Update
-See this quick guide for [replacing Smart Map with Google Maps...](/getting-started/updating-from-smart-map/)
+If you haven't already, follow these instructions to [replace the plugin software...](/getting-started/updating-from-smart-map/)
 :::

-## Updating your Twig templates

-⬅️ **Select a topic from the left navigation.**

-Each subject mirrors a page from the original Smart Map documentation.